githubpartners/learning-lab-markdown/first-week-on-github.md

 ---

+After you've mastered the basics, learn some of the fun things you can do on GitHub.
+From GitHub Pages to building projects with your friends, this path will give you plenty of new ideas.

+---

 ## (1) Discover GitHub Pages

 _Launching a personal website has never been easier with GitHub Pages.
 Watch this fun video to learn how you can create and host beautiful, free web pages on GitHub._